Updated 4-21-2008

 |

-Below is a few more examples of custom copper chimney caps I've made; placing primary focus on a strong design w/as few seams as possible.
-There's also links to see more photos and details w/price breakdown of the parts used for most projects. |
+Below are a few more examples of custom copper sheet metal chimney caps that I've made; placing primary focus on strong design w/as few seams as possible.
+There is also a link to see more photos and descriptions w/prices they had paid; to help give you ideas of what to request a personalized quote for. |

 .